fmanimashaun/carousel-component/README.md

 ## Installation
 To install and run this project locally, you'll need to have Node.js and npm installed.
 Follow these steps:

-Clone the repository: `git clone https://github.com/fmanimashaun/tabby-component.git Navigate to the project folder: `cd tabby-component` Install the dependencies: `npm install`
+Clone the repository: `git clone https://github.com/fmanimashaun/carousel-component.git Navigate to the project folder: `cd carousel-component` Install the dependencies: `npm install`
 Start the project: `npm start`